nxskok/pasias/pasias.md

 The idea here is ``take the matrix `cars.s`, turn it into a data frame, and for each *column* (a data frame is a ``list of columns''), calculate the SD.
 \marginnote{The *scale* function can take  a data frame, as here, but always produces a matrix.
-That's why we  had to turn it back into a data frame to run *map_dbl* on  it.}
+That's why we  had to turn it back into a data frame to run *map-dbl* on  it.}

 As you realize now, the same idea will get the mean of each column too: